MENTEE EXPRESSION OF INTEREST – 2023

 TIME Conditions and Requirements

-Except in the case of mitigating circumstances, that is, genuine circumstances identified as severe and/or unavoidable.
-Mentees must attend all Networking evenings.
+Except in the case of mitigating circumstances, that that are unavoidable.
+Mentees are expected to attend all Networking evenings.

-All prospective Mentees must attend their Induction workshop prior to commencing on the Programme
+All prospective Mentees must attend their Induction workshop prior to commencing on the Program

 Airfares and Accommodation for Interstate Mentees

-The cost of airfares and accommodation for interstate mentees will be borne by the mentee
+TIME will not cover the cost of travel for interstate mentees.
+Should travel be desired the cost of airfares and accommodation for interstate mentees will be borne by the mentee.

-Some out of pocket expenses will be incurred during the length of the programme and these are to be borne by the mentee.
+Some out of pocket expenses will be incurred during the length of the program and these are to be borne by the mentee.